 All PACS equipment shall be proven to meet HSPD-12 requirements and be included on the GSA Approved Product List, GSA APL.
-(See IDManagement.gov Approved Product List) Contractor shall submit GSA APL Approval number for PACS Infrastructure, Certificate Validation System and Readers.
-See Appendix A. FAR 52.211-6, Brand Name or Equal is required and incorporated in this acquisition.
+(See IDManagement.gov Approved Product List) The contractor shall submit the GSA APL Approval number for PACS Infrastructure, Certificate Validation System, and Readers.
+See Appendix A. FAR 52.211-6; Brand Name or Equal is required and incorporated in this acquisition.